3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTRA_INSTRUCTIONS.md

 >[!TIP]
 >Once the macros see you have set the above variable `True` they will ask you if you wish to automatically download & install all required files to use the Sovol PLR system with DEKU macros.
 If you click `GET` on the pop up prompt your machine will reboot to bring the new files into the system.

+>[!NOTE]
+>Some users have reported that using the same nozzle temperature for the first layer & the rest of the print will cause Sovol's PLR code to break & not heat your nozzle correctly during a PLR resume event!

 <br>